-Only two product candidates of the Company are currently in clinical development.
-There is an ongoing physician sponsored Phase 1 AML trial at MSKCC with a single dose of ActimabTM-A. The Company has also commenced a Phase 1/2 multi-center AML trial with fractionated doses of ActimabTM-A under its own federal Investigational New Drug Application (IND).
-Additionally, there are a number of physician IND trials that have been conducted or are currently ongoing at FHCRC with single doses of IomabTM-B. Neither the Company nor any relevant collaborative partner(s) has yet undertaken any clinical assessment or investigation of Company radio-immunotherapy product candidates for other indications, including colon cancer or prostate cancer.
+We currently have only two products in clinical development.
+There is an ongoing physician sponsored Phase 1 AML trial at MSKCC with a single dose of ActimabTM-A. We have also commenced a Phase 1/2 multi-center AML trial with fractionated doses of ActimabTM-A under its own federal Investigational New Drug Application (IND).
+Additionally, there are a number of physician IND trials that have been conducted or are currently ongoing at FHCRC with single doses of IomabTM-B. Neither we nor any relevant collaborative partner(s) has yet undertaken any clinical assessment or investigation of Company radio-immunotherapy product candidates for other indications, including colon cancer or prostate cancer.
 Significant further investment may be required to acquire antibody rights and to undertake necessary research and continued development.
 Further laboratory and specific clinical testing will be required prior to regulatory approval of any product candidates.
 Adverse or inconclusive results from pre-clinical testing or clinical trials of product candidates may substantially delay, or halt entirely, any further development of one or more of our products.
 The projected timetables for continued development of the technologies and related product candidates by us may otherwise be subject to delay or suspension.

-Modifications to our product candidates may require federal New Drug Application (NDA) approvals.
+Modifications to our product candidates may require federal NDA approvals.

-The NDA application is the vehicle through which the company may formally propose that the FDA approve a new pharmaceutical for sale and marketing in the United States Once a particular Company product candidate receives FDA approval or clearance, expanded uses or uses in new indications of our products may require additional human clinical trials and new regulatory approvals or clearances, including additional IND and NDA submissions and premarket approvals before we can begin clinical development, and/or prior to marketing and sales.
+The NDA application is the vehicle through which the company may formally propose that the FDA approve a new pharmaceutical for sale and marketing in the United States.
+Once a particular product candidate receives FDA approval or clearance, expanded uses or uses in new indications of our products may require additional human clinical trials and new regulatory approvals or clearances, including additional IND and NDA submissions and premarket approvals before we can begin clinical development, and/or prior to marketing and sales.
 If the FDA requires new clearances or approvals for a particular use or indication, we may be required to conduct additional clinical studies, which would require additional expenditures and harm our operating results.
 If the products are already being used for these new indications, we may also be subject to significant enforcement actions.